31 Most Instagrammable

 Jump into the Christmas spirit at The Aurora Winter Festival in Vancouver.
 The beautiful light displays are simply inspiring, and they’re just the tip of the iceberg… Discover a winter wonderland of amusement rides, market huts and food gardens, plus a frozen river you can skate down for the ultimate festive experience.
 So grab your camera and head to the Aurora Winter Festival to create the most magical winter content you can think of.

 The Digital Orca sculpture was installed next to the Vancouver Convention Centre in 2009.
 In this incredible display, artist Douglas Coupland pays homage to the Orca whale that is commonly seen off the west coast of Canada.
 The giant pixelated artwork depicts a killer whale frozen mid-leap, in a way that connects past, present and future.
+These are just a few of the reasons we’ve included the Digital Orca in our most instagrammable places in Vancouver list.

 Now home to around 16,000 Vancouver residents, the Olympic Village was originally built to house athletes, coaches, and officials during the 2010 Winter Olympics and Paralympics.
 The development offers a highly sought after urban lifestyle

 with the serenity of being on the waterfront.
 The location and modern architecture make it a great place for taking photos.
+With all that to consider, it is no surprise to find the Olympic village on our list of the best Instagram spots in Vancouver.

 Audain Art Museum

 Another spectacular creation from the Patkau Architects, the Audain Art Museum is an architectural marvel.
 The museum’s permanent collection takes visitors on a visual journey from the late 18th century to present.
 The collection showcases artists from across the province, focusing on the richness of cultural difference in Canada.
-This place is definitely one of the most Instagrammable places in Vancouver
+This place is definitely one of the most Instagrammable places in Vancouver.

 Vancouver Public Library

 With a vision to inform, engage and connect the city, the Vancouver Public Library is a space that everyone can enjoy.
 The building is based on the famous Colosseum in Rome, designed with a greenroof on top for it’s CO2 benefits.
 Floor to ceiling windows and countless skylights flood the library with natural light, and offer an almost 360 degree view of the surrounding city.
+Check out this beautiful building and one of the most Instagrammable places in Vancouver.

 Maan Farms Country Experience & Estate Winery